Vaishnavi6825/orca-assistant/README.md

 📦 4.
 Static Files Setup
 Even though your CSS and JS are inline right now, your FastAPI setup is already ready to serve external CSS and JS files from /static.

-# 🔊 30 Days of AI Voice Agents – Progress Log

-This project is part of the **#30DaysOfVoiceAgents** challenge.
-I’m building an interactive AI Voice Assistant using FastAPI, JavaScript, and Murf’s TTS API.

  - 📝 LinkedIn Post for Day 1:[https://www.linkedin.com/posts/kiruthika-m-66b1a5254_python-30daysofvoiceagents-fastapi-activity-7357460614165778433-Lv7i?utm_source=share&utm_medium=member_desktop&rcm=ACoAAD6tG3MBYWx9mOEBXuTEYqfqcrMbrpxUBwE]